-This is an Eastern Nigeria dish and is prepared with dried shredded cassava.
-This exotic delicacy is easy to prepare and is relished as meal or a snack.
+This is an Eastern Nigeria dish and is prepared with dried shredded cassava, it can be garnished with garden-eggs depending on your choice.
+This exotic delicacy is easy to prepare and is relished as a meal or a snack.

 One of the top street foods in Nigeria, with its origin from Northern Nigeria.
 Suya is a made from skewered beef mixed with dry pepper and other spices, mostly enjoyed with onions, tomatoes and cabbage.

 Indigenous to southern Nigeria, this piquant meal comprises roasted plantain or yam and is served with peppery palm oil sauce, well roasted fish and some veggies like utazi or scent leaf.
 It is best eaten with clean hands.

 This indigenous street food is popular in the Eastern part of Nigerian, and has its tentacles all round the country.
 It is has a unique taste and is usually filling, made from bambara flour and its taste is divine.